-Figure 7-20 presents the total capacity portfolios in 2038 for Strategy E. The nuclear and hydro portfolios are the same as in Strategy A. Coal capacity is the same across all scenarios, except for Scenario 4 in which carbon regulation leads to additional coal retirements.
-The highest levels of solar additions are seen in this strategy across all scenarios, averaging nearly 6,000 MW summer NDC and 9,000 MW nameplate.
+Figure 7-20 presents the total capacity portfolios in 2038 for Strategy E. The nuclear and hydro portfolios are the same as in Strategy A. Strategy E cases have similar levels of additional coal retirements as in Strategy B. The highest levels of solar additions are seen in this strategy across all scenarios, averaging almost 6,000 MW summer NDC and 8,800 MW nameplate.
 Including hydro, renewables account for 20 percent of the capacity portfolio on average.
 Storage is also promoted, resulting in a comparable level of storage additions as in Strategy C, and similarly reducing the need for gas capacity additions.
 EEDR volumes remain similar across the scenarios in this strategy, also resembling Strategy C.

 Figure 7-21 shows the corresponding energy portfolios for Strategy E driven by the capacity changes and other factors in the scenarios.
-Including hydro, renewables account for 22 percent of total generation on average.
-Strategy E results in 62 percent carbon-free generation in 2038 on average, compared to 61 percent in Strategy A.
+Including hydro, renewables account for 23 percent of total generation on average.
+Strategy E results in 63 percent carbon-free generation in 2038 on average, compared to 61 percent in the Base Case.